-Applications are due in October, February, and April of each year.
-Refer to our calendar for exact dates.
+Applications are due in September and April of each year.
+Refer to the application form for exact dates.
 Research grants may be either for research undertaken this academic year or for research planned for the following summer.

 When completing your grant application, we encourage you to keep the following in mind: